Generalized Mirror Prox for Monotone Variational Inequalities: Universality and Inexact Oracle: Introduction

-where $Q$ is a closed convex subset of finite-dimensional vector space $E$ and continuous operator $g(x): Q \to E^*$ is monotone
+This paper is devoted to Minty \cite{mintyVI} (or weak \cite{nesterov2007dual}) variational inequalities with a monotone and continuous operator. \if 0 The assumption of the continuity and monotonicity makes the considered problem equivalent to the Stampacchia variational inequality.\fi Variational inequalities with monotone operators are closely connected with convex optimization problems and convex-concave saddle point problems.
+In the former case, the operator is just the subgradient of the objective function, and in the latter case the operator is composed from partial subgradients of the objective in the saddle point problem.
+Studying variational inequalities is important also for equilibrium and complementarity problems \cite{harker1990finite,facchinei2007finite} and saddle point problems has become an important part of research in machine learning \cite{arjovsky2017wasserstein,kniaz2021adversarial}.

-Under the assumption of continuity and monotonicity of the operator, this problem is equivalent to strong variational inequality, in which the goal is to find $x_* \in Q $ s.t. $\langle g(x_*), x_* - x \rangle \leq 0, \quad \forall x \in Q$.
-Variational inequalities with monotone operators are strongly connected with convex optimization problems and convex-concave saddle point problems.
-In the former case, operator $g$ is the subgradient of the objective, and in the latter case operator $g$ is composed from partial subgradients of the objective in the saddle point problem.
-Studying VI's is also important for equilibrium and complementarity problems \cite{harker1990finite,facchinei2007finite}.
 Our focus here is on numerical methods for such problems, their convergence rate and complexity estimates.
-Numerical methods for VI's are known since 1970's when the extragradient method was proposed in \cite{korpelevich1976extragradient}.
-More recently, \cite{nemirovski2004prox} proposed a non-Euclidean variant of this method, called Mirror Prox algorithm.
-Under the assumption of $L_1$-Lipschitz continuity of the operator $g$, i.e. $g$ satisfies $\|g(x)-g(y)\|_*\leq L_1\|x-y\|$, $x,y \in Q$, this method has complexity $O\left(\frac{L_1R^2}{\varepsilon}\right)$, where $R$ characterizes the diameter of the set $Q$, $\varepsilon$ is the desired accuracy.
-By complexity we mean the number of iterations of an algorithm to find a point $\widehat{x} \in Q$ s.t.
+Significant contribution to the development of numerical methods for solving variational inequalities was made in 1970's, when the extragradient method was proposed in \cite{korpelevich1976extragradient}.
+More recently, \cite{nemirovski2004prox} proposed a non-Euclidean variant of this method, called Mirror Prox algorithm, which can be applied for Lipschitz continuous operators.

-Different methods with similar complexity were also proposed in \cite{solodov1999hybrid,auslender2005interior,nesterov2007dual,monteiro2010complexity,koshal2011multiuser,Mish2019,Bot,Malitsky2018}.
-In the same paper \cite{nesterov2007dual}, Nesterov proposed a method for VI's with bounded variation of the operator $g$, i.e. $g$ satisfying $\|g(x)-g(y)\|_*\leq L_0$, $x,y \in Q$ for some $L_0 >0$, and complexity $O\left(\frac{L_0^2R^2}{\varepsilon^2}\right)$.
-He also raised a question, whether it is possible to propose a method, which automatically "adjusts to the actual level of smoothness of the current problem instance".
+Different methods with similar complexity were also proposed in \cite{solodov1999hybrid,auslender2005interior,nesterov2007dual,monteiro2010complexity,koshal2011multiuser,gasnikov2019adaptive}.
+Besides that, in \cite{nesterov2007dual}, Nesterov proposed a method for variational inequalities with bounded variation of the operator, i.e. with non-smooth operator.
+He raised also a question, whether it is possible to propose a method, which automatically "adjusts to the actual level of smoothness of the current problem instance".
 One of the goals of this paper is to propose such an algorithm.